-Victoria Stowe is a leading expert in the history of luxury handbag brands, a fashion historian, an educator who authored and taught several professional courses at the University of Washington, and the Art Institute of Seattle, and the founder of the Americana Luxury Handbags Archive.
+Victoria Stowe is a leading expert in the history of luxury handbag brands, a fashion historian, an educator who authored and taught several professional courses at the University of Washington and the Art Institute of Seattle, and the founder of the Americana Luxury Handbags Archive.

 For over a decade, she has been operating an online luxury boutique of unique vintage handbags and accessories, InStyle Classics.
 The book - a labor of love that took a decade to create - is her tribute to the ultimate status symbol in fashion: a classic alligator handbag.

 Victoria came to the U.S. in the early 1990s, and has a blended, bilingual family with grown children.
-A trained educator and linguist, she started her professional career as a business translator-interpreter providing her services at international conferences, as well as consulting for various USAID training programs.
+A trained educator and linguist, she started her professional career as a business translator-interpreter at international conferences, and as a consult for various USAID training programs.
 Later, she founded an export company that specialized in shipping private label food products overseas under the auspices of the USDA.

 In 1999, Victoria made a life changing decision taking interest in the luxury handbags history to follow her passion for style and fashion.
 She started buying and selling luxury handbags handcrafted decades ago by top American mid-century designer brands.